-From working closely alongside UX professionals at work, to having just finished the Intermediate UX course at the UX Academy, Vitor has an excellent understanding of all things User Experience.
-I interviewed Vitor just after he had finished taking steps to learn more about UX Design at our the Intermediate workshop in London – we discussed how he found himself wandering amongst the many paths of UX, his preferences within the industry and his plans for the future.
+From working closely alongside UX professionals at work, to having just finished the Advanced UX course at the UX Academy, Vitor has an excellent understanding of all things User Experience.
+I interviewed Vitor just after he had finished taking steps to learn more about UX Design at our the Advanced workshop in London – we discussed how he found himself wandering amongst the many paths of UX, his preferences within the industry and his plans for the future.

 Q: Tell me a bit about yourself and how you got into UX design?

 I’m a Product Manager at Pivotal Labs, the innovation consulting arm at Pivotal Software.
 At Pivotal, we like to work in balanced teams, meaning a PM, a Product Designer and a Software Engineer, sharing product ownership through user research and iterations.
 UX research is a big part of the interplay between PMs and Designers here, so I wanted to check what it’s about.

 Q: Which part of the course did you find the most interesting?

 The exercises and references around ideation and prioritisation.